t-scen/ORPTQ/README.md

 # ORPTQ

 This repository contains the code for the ORPTQ.
 The purpose of the ORPTQ quantization method is to adjust the quantization range based on the second-order method, ensuring a better starting point.
-The second-order method we referred GPTQ in ICLR 2023 paper [GPTQ: Accurate Post-training Compression for Generative Pretrained Transformers](https://arxiv.org/abs/2210.17323).
+The second-order method was referred to GPTQ in ICLR 2023 paper [GPTQ: Accurate Post-training Compression for Generative Pretrained Transformers](https://arxiv.org/abs/2210.17323).

 The current release includes the following features: